apostrophecms/apostrophe-documentation/docs/getting-started/creating-your-first-project.md

 ## Generating a test project

-Next, install the `apostrophe-cli` tool, which makes bootstrapping a new project a breeze, and create your project.

-1. To install the `apostrophe-cli`, run the following command:
+1. Create a new project with the Apostrpohe CLI tool:

     ```bash
-    # Install the apostrophe-cli module
-    npm install apostrophe-cli -g
-    ```

-2. Now create a new project:

-    ```bash
     # Create a project
-    apostrophe create-project test-project
+    apos create-project test-project
     ```
-3. With the project created, you just need to jump in, install the dependencies, and start the server.
+2. With the project created, you just need to jump in, install the dependencies, and start the server.
 You'll also be prompted to create a password.
 Make sure you don't forget it --- you'll need it in a minute.

     ```bash
     # cd into the new project